photoprism/photoprism-docs/docs/user-guide/users/cli.md

 photoprism passwd [username]
 ```

-When [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), make sure to prepend the command with `docker compose exec photoprism` so that it runs inside the "photoprism" container:
+When [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), make sure to prepend the command with `docker compose exec photoprism` so that it is executed within the `photoprism` container:

 ```
 docker compose exec photoprism photoprism passwd [username]